 Adam joined Watsi on December 3rd, 2013.
-Six years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation traveled 6,200 miles to support Sara, a construction worker from Cambodia, to fund burn treatment on his hands.
+Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 4,000 miles to support Barkot, a nine-month-old baby boy from Ethiopia, to fund a colostomy closure.

 Sara is a 27-year-old construction worker from Cambodia.
 Sara and his wife were married five years ago and they have one two-year-old son.
 Sara and his wife are both construction workers.
 He enjoys taking care of his son, doing housework, and listening to the radio.
 Earlier this month, Sara was shocked by electricity when working on the rooftop of a house.
 It caused electricity burns on both of his hands.
 He first went to a provincial government hospital for treatment but left when the only option they presented to him was to amputate both hands.
 He is now unable to use his hands.
 When Sara learned about our medical partner, Children's Surgical Centre, he traveled for four and a half hours seeking treatment.
 On September 29th, surgeons at CSC will perform a debridement procedure to to help him preserve and heal both hands.
 Now, he needs help to fund this $787 procedure.
 Sara said, "I hope I can regain the use of my hands as soon as possible.
 My wife and I are worried so much about the loss of my hands because I will not be able to support my family without them."